techdisrupt/MicrosoftQuantum/README.md

 `dotnet run`

 OK, looks right?
-Every-time we run the code, it looks we are always getting a 0.
-Hmmm, not very interesting.
+Every-time we run the code, it looks we are always getting a *0*.
+As you observe, not very interesting.
 It appears we start off with a zero configuration of our Qubit and of course, we might want to check that is the case before we do something important with it.

-I want to point out there are some gotcha's here, but in the spirit of building things up gently I want you to understand some of the issues more fully later on.
+I want to point out there are some gotchas here, but in the spirit of building things up gently I want you to understand some of the issues more fully later on.

 ```
 namespace QubitReaderOperation